FortiGeek/fortigeek.github.io/README.md

   - It is recommended to isolate the heartbeat devices from the user networks by **connecting the heartbeat devices directly to each other (back-to-back)** or to a **dedicated switch** that is not connected to any network.
   - The heartbeat packets contain sensitive information about the cluster configuration and **may use a considerable amount of network bandwidth**.
 - Heartbeat Interface Priority:
     - In all cases, the heartbeat interface with the highest priority (the higher the number, the higher the priority) is used for all HA heartbeat communication.
     - If the interface fails or becomes disconnected, then the selected heartbeat interface with the next highest priority handles all HA heartbeat communication.
     - If more than one heartbeat interface has the same priority, the **heartbeat interface with the highest priority that is also highest in the heartbeat _interface list_** is used for all HA heartbeat communication.
 - Heartbeat bandwidth requirements:
   - The amount of traffic required for session synchronization depends on the connections per second (CPS) that the cluster is processing, since only new sessions (and session table updates) need to be synchronized.
   -  The majority of the traffic processed by the HA heartbeat interface is session synchronization traffic
       -  Other heartbeat interface traffic required to synchronize IPsec states, IPsec keys, routing tables, configuration changes, and so on is usually negligible.
   - Lower throughput HA heartbeat interfaces may increase failover time if they cannot handle the higher demand during critical HA events.
+    - The amount of heartbeat traffic can be reduced by:
+      - Turning off session pickup if it is not needed
+      - Enabling <code>session-pickup-delay</code> to reduce the number of sessions that are synchronized
+      - Using the <code>session-sync-dev</code> option to move session synchronization traffic off of the heartbeat link

 - Enable the session synchronization option in daily operation (see FGSP basic peer setup).
 - Monitor traffic flowing in and out of the interfaces.
 ## HA - CONFIG